dankelley/R2julia/r2julia.typ

 Some things about Julia will be so unfamiliar to R users that they deserve special mention and study.

+1. Read error messages carefully

+R aggresively changes the types of values to fit a given circumstance.
+For example, `lapply()` can take a list as its first argument (that's what the `l` indicates) but it can _also_ take anything that can be coerced to a list.
+Similar things apply broadly throughout the language.
+Julia does not take this approach, and this can lead to error messages about functions not being found.
+It is important to read those messages carefully, as they grow used to the Julia way of doing things.

-1. Vector/array assignment in Julia is *not* the same as assignment in R.
+2. Vector/array assignment in Julia is *not* the same as assignment in R.
    Think of it as *naming*; notice how `y` changes as `x` changes in the following.